Open Source projects to follow

 Lemmy is a Reddit alternative that will get federated using ActivityPub soon!

 Wikipedia is a free, multilingual encyclopedia project supported by the non-profit Wikimedia Foundation.
-Wikipedia has 17 million articles (3.5 million in English), which have been written collaboratively by volunteers around the world.
-Almost all of its articles can be edited by anyone with access the Wikipedia website.
+Wikipedia has 62 million articles (6.7 million in English), which have been written collaboratively by volunteers around the world.
+Almost all of its articles can be edited by anyone with access to the Wikipedia website.

 The best email manager I ever used.
 It's fast, very powerful and very clear.
 I also use it to manage RSS feeds.